Quantiles, Ranks and Signs in Metric Spaces: Global metric quantile and its empirical version

 with the convention that $\epsilon^*_n = 1$ if the RHS of \eqref{def.breakdown} is an empty set (for instance, when ${\cal M}$ is bounded).
 The following proposition gives a lower bound of $\epsilon^*_n$.
-See Appendix~\ref{sec.proofs} for the proof. \begin{proposition} The finite sample breakdown point of the empirical metric median satisfies
+See Section~\ref{sec.proofs} in the Supplementary material for the proof. \begin{proposition} The finite sample breakdown point of the empirical metric median satisfies

 Consequently, when Assumption~\ref{ass.GC}, \ref{ass.density} and~\ref{ass.UL} holds, as $n\rightarrow \infty$, the {\it asymptotic breakdown point} $\epsilon^* := \underset{n\rightarrow \infty}{\lim}\epsilon^*_n$ satisfies that with probability one,